Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: FloWM Experiment Details: MNIST World

 \subsection{Ablation: Conv-RNN + Action Concat}

-In the appendix, we additionally include a version of the model with no velocity channels, no self-motion equivariance, but with action conditioning for both the input and hidden state.
+We additionally include a version of the model with no velocity channels, no self-motion equivariance, but with action conditioning for both the input and hidden state (denoted `action-concat').
 Specifically, we concatenate the current action to the hidden state vector and the input image as two additional channels (corresponding to the x and y components of the action translation vector), and change the number of input channels for both convolutions correspondingly.
 Explicitly:

 Empirically, we find that this additional conditioning marginally improves the model performance; however, the model is still clearly unable to learn the precise equivariance that the FloWM has built-in.